 All local NHS care is ‘commissioned’ on our behalf by NHS Gloucestershire clinical commissioning group (or ‘CCG’).
 This is led by a board of local GPs and other specialists.

-Most of that NHS money locally is spent on four service ‘providers’, technically NHS Trusts with confusingly similar names and often collaborating wi the CCG as ‘One Gloucestershire’:
+Most of that NHS money locally is spent on three service ‘providers’, technically NHS Trusts with confusingly similar names and often collaborating wi the CCG as ‘One Gloucestershire’:

 - Gloucestershire Hospitals NHS Foundation Trust which runs Cheltenham General and Gloucestershire Royal Hospitals.
 The General faces many challenges but has a high reputation particularly in specialist areas like cancer and eye care.
 It maintains a full A&E department from 8am to 8pm (with ‘walk-in’ access at night for less serious admissions) and the much-loved St.Paul’s maternity wing.

 - South West Ambulance Service, providing not just traditional ambulances but the high-tech rapid response paramedics who are often the first responders in an emergency and save many lives.
 The trust struggles to meet national targets for response times but this is a more serious issue in rural areas than in towns like Cheltenham.